 Here we may reach a bold conclusion: that if man is not justified by the works of the law, then whether man is producing evil works without the law, or whether man is keeping the law in order to obtain justification, man is still in the same condition of producing evil works, for by the works of the law no flesh will be justified.
 Then all man’s works, in and of themselves, are evil and lead to death.
 The Bible portrays such works as filthy rags.
 Again, the following passage makes it obvious that through no kind of works at all are we to find peace with God:

-…God, who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given us in Christ Jesus before time began, but has now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel (2 Timothy 1:9,10; emphasis added).
+…God, who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given us in Christ Jesus before time began, but has now been revealed by the appearing of our Saviour Jesus Christ, who has abolished death and brought life and immortality to light through the gospel (2 Timothy 1:9,10; emphasis added).

-God has now, by the appearing of our Savior Jesus Christ, shown us that He has abolished death through the revelation of His agape love, manifested through Jesus Christ, through whom we know we have unconditional acceptance with God regardless of our works.
+God has now, by the appearing of our Saviour Jesus Christ, shown us that He has abolished death through the revelation of His agape love, manifested through Jesus Christ, through whom we know we have unconditional acceptance with God regardless of our works.
 The positive and negative motivational factors used in the principle of the knowledge of good and evil are arbitrary reward and arbitrary punishment.
-The employment of arbitrary reward and punishment in order to shape human behavior and determine human value and worth is the distinguishing factor between Satan’s and God’s principles.
+The employment of arbitrary reward and punishment in order to shape human behaviour and determine human value and worth is the distinguishing factor between Satan’s and God’s principles.

 In Satan’s principle of good and evil, good actions must be arbitrarily rewarded with the maximum of exposure so that people will continue to choose to do good.
-The doer of good works is not only honored with arbitrary reward but with arbitrary recognition, and arbitrary acceptance.
+The doer of good works is not only honoured with arbitrary reward but with arbitrary recognition, and arbitrary acceptance.
 When good is performed, the entire world applauds such magnanimity.

 Jesus, on the other hand, told us to do our good actions in secret, not seeking worldly recognition.
 Under the principle of good and evil, the motivations for doing good are immaterial, as long as the end result is achieved.
 ‘The end justifies the means,’ and arbitrary rewards and punishments are the means by which results are achieved.
 Therefore, the main emphasis in Satan’s rule of law involves performance and is works oriented.